xupenio04/PLC--Haskell/README.md

 # PLC -- Haskell
-Repository for learning the haskell languagen in college
+Repository for learning the haskell language in college